Nursing in Iran

 Nursing educational programs in Iran are similar to the nursing educational programs in other countries in many aspects.
 Holding a secondary school diploma and passing the entrance exam is necessary for the admission.
 The entrance exams to governmental universities and Azad University are held separately.
 The duration of the associate degree course for operating room and anesthesia is two years, a bachelor's degree in nursing is four years, a master's degree in nursing is two to two and a half years, and a doctorate degree in nursing is four to five years.

 In the beginning, nursing educational programs were part of medical educational programs.
 On the basis of this structure, the nurse followed the instruction of physician without any question.
 Nowadays, nursing educational program in Iran has been progressed and after the year 1992 considering the community base care, the nursing educational program also has changed.
-At present, nursing education is held in 43 governmental nursing colleges and 63 nursing colleges of Azad University.
-Governmental universities' students do not have to pay tuition fees but in Azad University, which is a private university, the students must pay necessary expenses.
-The PhD degree program is held only in governmental universities under the supervision of the Ministry of Health and Ministry of Sciences.

 In a bachelor's degree program, nursing students start the clinical work from the second term and continue through the completion of sixth term simultaneously with theoretical subjects.
 The seventh and eighth terms are allocated for a practical training program.
-At present, nursing educational programs throughout Iran are the same and are compiled under the supervision of the Supreme Council of the Ministry of Health, Treatment and Medical Education.
-Nursing students take theoretical subjects, training, and internship courses in various areas of educational hospitals and university-affiliated hospitals.
-Students' learning in clinical sections is performed under the direct supervision and guidance of nursing instructors, but in the final year, student activities are mostly performed under the supervision of nursing personnel and alternate supervision of nursing instructors.

 During the years of study, students have the opportunity to interact with patients in the various clinical areas, especially intensive care units, and gain great experience.
 Students' progress in clinical environments from simple issues toward more complex issues.
 At present, practical nursing degree and associate degree nursing programs have been eliminated and Iranian nurses must hold bachelor's degree to work in Iran from accredited universities confirmed by the Ministry of Health.

 In 2014, the national curriculum envisaged 4 credits of clinical clerkship experiences in community-based healthcare centers to be completed between the 5th (1 credit) and the 8th semester (3 credits).
 Nursing students’ were involved in real and practical cases, while their education during clerkships was mainly based on lectures and on a variety of teacher-centered methods.